Deimos (moon): Exploration

 Another concept of sample-return mission from Phobos and Deimos is OSIRIS-REx 2, which would use heritage from the first OSIRIS-REx.

 In March 2014, a Discovery class mission was proposed to place an orbiter in Mars orbit by 2021 and study Phobos and Deimos.
 It was called Phobos And Deimos & Mars Environment (PADME).

 Human exploration of Deimos could serve as a catalyst for the human exploration of Mars.
 Recently, it was proposed that the sands of Deimos or Phobos could serve as a valuable material for aerobraking in the colonization of Mars.
 See Phobos for more detail.

-ISRO's Mars Orbiter Mission captured the first pictures of the far side on Deimos.
+ISRO's Mars Orbiter Mission (MOM) captured pictures of the far side on Deimos.
+The far side was rarely pictured because most Mars missions orbit Mars closer than Deimos, so that they only see the Mars-facing side of the moon.
+But the highly elliptical orbit of MOM allowed it to capture the far side.

 In April 2023, astronomers released close-up global images, for the first time, of Deimos that were taken by the Mars Hope orbiter.
 Observations reported by this mission contravene the captured asteroid hypothesis and indicate basaltic planetary origin of Deimos.

 During its gravity assist from Mars en route to 65803 Didymos, the ESA's Hera took observations of Deimos in March 2025, approaching at a distance of 300 km (190 mi).

 The JAXA MMX Mission to Phobos and Deimos is planned for launch in October 2026.
-It will make flybys of Deimos to investigate its composition and structure, as well as performing a sample return on Phobos and placing a rover on that moon.
+It will make flybys of Deimos to investigate its composition and structure, as well as performing a sample return on Phobos and placing a rover on the surface of Phobos.